-Actual transcript of a conversation had this morning in my office:
+Actual transcript of a conversation had this morning in the office:

 “OMG, why didn’t they tell me life would be this busy?”

-You see, I thought I was the only mum who spent last night in a full-scale panic.
-It turns out this is just a normal level of chaos when you’re getting used to having kids at big school.
+I thought I was the only mum who spent last night in a full-scale panic.
+It turns out this is just a normal level of chaos when you have a child in primary school.

-Despite having read a note the previous week, it just dawned on me that in less than 10 hours we’d need a Harmony Day costume and something in the bag to share for morning tea.
+Despite having read a note the previous week, it just dawned on me that in less than 10 hours we’d need a Frontline Health Workers costume and something in the bag to share for morning tea.

 Nothing like a deadline, right?

 Don’t get me wrong, we chose a small community school for all the wonderful things a small school community can bring.
-And it has already provided care, love and fun in bucket loads.
+And the dedicated teachers have already provided bucketloads of care, love and fun.

-But I didn’t quite factor in how much extra work it would take at home to keep up with everything at school.
+But I didn’t quite factor in how much extra work it would mean – for me.